severian5it/BoardgameNerd/README.md

 - [Font Awesome 5.13](https://fontawesome.com/)
     - all icons have been source from more than 1000 available in fontawesome.
 ### Typography
-I have used some [Google Fonts](https://fonts.google.com/) all over the Website The font I have selected for all titles is named [Amita](https://fonts.google.com/specimen/Amita), because it seems appropriate for the Fantastic settings many Boardgames have. beside from the build-in Bootstrap Fonts, I have use dalso [Satisfy](https://fonts.google.com/specimen/Satisfy) for Brand logo.
+I have used some [Google Fonts](https://fonts.google.com/) all over the Website:
+* I have selected for all titles[Amita](https://fonts.google.com/specimen/Amita), because it seems appropriate for the Fantastic settings many Boardgames have.
+* I have used also [Satisfy](https://fonts.google.com/specimen/Satisfy) for Brand logo.
+* Beside those, all others font are the build-in Bootstrap ones.

 ## Wireframes